ahrnbom/strudl/README.md

 1. SSD code is currently based on [this port by Rykov8](https://github.com/rykov8/ssd_keras).
 It might be a good idea to change to [this one instead, by Pierluigiferrari](https://github.com/pierluigiferrari/ssd_keras), which is more nicely documented and runs NMS on the GPU.
 1. Code should become more readable and better commented (this started as, and in many ways still is, experimental research code)
 1. Different tracking algorithms should be examined, possibly replacing the simplistic one currently used
-1. Reducing the size of the docker container (currently around 20 GB)
 1. More easter eggs, jokes and memes